frb-mpls-cde/survey-of-native-nations-support/01 FAQ Overview.md

 Qualtrics is a vendor of the Federal Reserve System.
 It is a platform to administer surveys.
 This Qualtrics environment is managed by the Federal Reserve.
 Any data that you enter into Qualtrics will be kept confidential and cannot be accessed by unauthorized users.

 The Survey of Native Nations uses Qualtrics to provide a streamlined and user-friendly survey experience.
 Qualtrics is used by leading research organizations across the United States.
-Learn more about Qualtrics in our [Qualtrics How-to Guide(/04%20Qualtrics%20How-to%20Guide.md).
+Learn more about Qualtrics in our [Qualtrics How-to Guide (03%20Qualtrics%20How-to%20Guide.md).

 ## Why does the survey focus on fiscal year 2022 financials?